How To Program Your Garage Door Operator Remote Control or Outside Keypad

-- Test Keypad by sliding cover up until it latches.
-Enter your PIN and Press “star” key.
+- Test Keypad by sliding the cover-up until it latches.
+Enter your PIN and press the “star” key.
 Your door should operate.

 This keyless garage door opener entry pad works with Genie transmitters using 390 MHz frequency.
 It is NOT compatible with Genie Intellicode transmitters (if your keypad has Intellicode printed on the cover, go to the next set of programming instructions below).
 The Door Code in the Step-By-Step Procedure at right is determined by the internal code switches inside your transmitter and the accompanying chart.
 Determine the settings of the first 3 switches and write down the corresponding number from the chart.
 Continue with the next 3 switches and its corresponding number, and so on, until the last set of 3 switches.
 You should have 3 or 4 Door Code numbers.

 Door Code in Step #4: ____ ____ ____ ____